drakkan/sftpgo/docker/sftpgo/alpine/README.md

   -v /home/sftpuser/backups:/srv/sftpgo/backups \
   sftpgo
 ```

-The script `entrypoint.sh` makes sure to correct the permissions of directories and start the process with the right user
+The script `entrypoint.sh` makes sure to correct the permissions of directories and start the process with the right user.

 Several images can be run with different parameters.